yelp-desk/photo-gallery/README.md

-Start up your mongodb server with 'mongod' npm make ("node seed/db-seed.js") to populate your database npm start ("nodemon server/index.js") to start your server
+Start up your mongodb server with 'mongod' npm make ("node seed/db-seed.js") to populate your database
+  NOTE: Due to the use of string.prototype.padStart(), you must have node version 8.0.0 or higher npm start ("nodemon server/index.js") to start your server

 ## Requirements